AL333Z/fp-lib-design/fp-lib-design.md

 - __Provider__: an implementation of JMS (ActiveMQ, IBM MQ, RabbitMQ, etc...)
 - __Producer__/__Publisher__: a client that creates/sends messages
 - __Consumer__/__Subscriber__: a client that receives messages
-- __Message__: an object that contains the data being transferred
 - __Queue__: a buffer that contains messages sent and waiting to be read
-- __Topic__: a mechanism for sending messages that are potentialy delivered to multiple subscribers

 ---